 How to instrument your services

-LocalOps by default embeds prometheus in every environment.
-To make your service’s metrics available to prometheus, follow these steps to make sure you expose an endpoint that responds with metrics values as expected by prometheus.1.
-Use a prometheus client library in code
+LocalOps by default embeds Prometheus in every environment.
+To make your service’s metrics available to Prometheus, follow these steps to expose an endpoint that responds with metrics in the format Prometheus expects.1.
+Use a Prometheus client library in code

-You can do this without prometheus client library too but it is much easier if you use the library.
-Prometheus officially supports these client libraries:- Go (example)
+You can do this without a Prometheus client library too, but it is much easier if you use the library.
+Prometheus officially supports client libraries for these languages:- Go

 - Java